-How to become a SETA Accredited Training Provider in South Africa
+How to become a SETA Accredited Training Provider in South Africa in 2021

 Requirements to become a SETA Accredited Training Provider:

 The document Criteria and Guidelines to become a SETA Accredited Training Provider sets out the requirements for accreditation.